Chang’an Small Restaurant Chapter 5

 Shen Shaoguang laughed.
 "It just happened to be the right season.
 Most of the time, I would use bean paste or jujube paste as fillings."

 The abbot suddenly remembered.
-"It will be Lixia (Start of Summer) soon.
-Compared with this cake, the bean cake we usually steamed in the nunnery is too coarse.
+"It will be Lixia (Summer Solstice) soon.
+Compared with this cake, the bean cakes we usually steamed in the nunnery are too coarse.
 Why don't we replace it with this rice cake this year?"
 Steamed cakes were often said to prevent miliaria.

 Jing Qing quickly agreed with her Master’s suggestion.
 How great for this senior nun to have become the abbot—Shen Shaoguang thought.

 Not long after, Jing Qing unexpectedly came to ask Shen Shaoguang for help.
-"If this cake was provided for everyone in the nunnery, then I would not have bothered Benefactor Shen.
+"If this cake were provided for everyone in the nunnery, then I would not have bothered Benefactor Shen.
 However, during this festival, we are to deliver pastries to all the donors near us.
-This includes the surrounding Lanes, so it wouldn’t be good if the cakes weren’t made well.”
+This includes the surrounding Lanes, so it wouldn’t be good if the cakes weren’t well made.”
 Jing Qing wholeheartedly pleaded, “Please advise us.”

 Since I'm renting from them, it's best to do this favor.
 Shen Shaoguang readily agreed.